okjuan/vbook/_posts/2023-05-14-understand-the-world.md

 layout: post
 title: how to understand the world
 permalink: /understand-the-world
-tags: essays philosophy poli-sci thinking knowledge
+tags: philosophy poli-sci thinking knowledge

 ---